 With fifteen clinical areas of expertise, PVSEC is the most comprehensive, multi-specialty veterinary center in western Pennsylvania.

 - Operations Managers-Dory Ortlip, Stacy Bridge and Stacy Raimondi

 - Referral Liaison-Karen Seger

-ACAF celebrates the contributions animals make in our lives.
-To make a donation or for more information, please visit our website www.animalcarefund.org
+Pittsburgh Veterinary Specialty & Emergency Center (PVSEC).
+To make a donation or for more information, please visit www.AnimalCareFund.org